dsosd/knights_of_academia_2020_hackathon/README.md

 > A Pet keyboard powered by Arduino and interacted by Web

-**the-knights** is a small RGB keyboard, It has an Arduino inside that talks to your computer by Serial Port and does some really cool things.
+**the-knights** is a small RGB keyboard, It has an Arduino inside that talks to your computer by Serial Port and does some cool things.
 Like?
 Pomodoro Timers! 🍅

 ## Index
 - [Core Principles and Working](#core-principles-and-working)